mohsenkarkheiran/mohsenkarkheiran.github.io/_posts/2025-04-10-PINNs_deepXDE.md

-As the value of the noise amplitude increases, the value of $\lambda$ learned by PINNS diverges from the expected value.
+As the value of the noise amplitude increases, the value of $$\lambda$$ learned by PINNS diverges from the expected value.

 ### A system of linear PDEs